 - Pest control

-The Northwestern Health Unit offers three options for safe food handlers training:
+The Northwestern Health Unit offers two options for safe food handlers training:

 1. In-class option